ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 Problem Space - Lens
 - Trigger: An entrepreneur wants to understand more information about a market
-- Pain Point: I need to find information
+- Pain Point: I need to find information on something specific and finding it is very difficult and time consuming.
 - Problem: I want to know if this information fits this criteria and get peoples opinions
 - Solution:
-    - The community gets incentives for controbitnuting answers
+    - The community gets incentives for controbitnuting answers to a lens.

 1. Create lens
 - create